sehrschlechtYT/StreetViewDownloader/README.md

 ### Information

-**Street view coverage for Germany was removed by Google on July 21!
-Soon, this service will be transitioned to a read-only mode for the existing data.**

-### Reason for creation
-According to an [announcement by google](https://blog.google/intl/de-de/produkte/suchen-entdecken/google-street-view-aktualisierung-deutschland/), they will be updating their street view images in Germany in mid July 2023.
-However, the old images from 2008/2009 will be deleted.
-I wanted to make it possible to download some panoramas before they are gone forever.
+### About this project
+On July 21, 2021, Google removed the old street view images from 2008/2009 for Germany.
+Before that, this tool was used to download panoramas from germany to preserve them.

 ## Read before using

-**If you are able to, please run your own instance (see *How to run*)!**
+**If you want to download panoramas, please run your own instance (see *How to run*)!**

 There is a public **demo** instance available [here](https://streetview.philemon.dev).

-Demo server limitations:
-- The demo instance is **rate limited** to 1 download per second, 10 per minute
-- The server IP might get blocked by google after a while
-- I might run out of space and **delete the panoramas**
-- There may be issues with copyright which may force me to shut down the server.
-- I might **shut down the server at any time**, so don't rely on it.
+Note: Since the german coverage is gone, the downloading feature is disabled on the demo instance.

 ### How to run